 Create schedules for business hours, holidays, and after-hours handling.
 Set distinct greetings for each scenario, and route off-hours calls to voicemail, on-call rotations, or overflow answering services.
 Clear flows reduce missed calls and improve customer satisfaction.

 Pro tip: map your top five inbound intents (e.g., sales, billing, tech support, new customer, partner) and give each a distinct menu option or queue.
-Review recordings and analytics weekly to remove dead-ends and optimize prompts.
+Review recordings and analytics weekly to remove dead ends, shorten prompts, and fine-tune routing rules.

 Because routing and extensions are simple to manage, Nextiva fits both lean startups and multi-site operations that need consistent call handling without heavy IT overhead.